-1. Upon entering our building all employees, family members, vendors, and patients will be asked specific questions about their current healthcare status, including signs and symptoms of any upper respiratory conditions.
-This brief questionnaire may also include a temperature scan.
+1. Prior to entering the hospital, all persons will be asked specific questions about their current healthcare status, including COVID-19 signs and symptoms.
+This screening will also include a temperature scan.
 Face masks are required for all visitors and staff members.

 2. Outpatient services will continue, but patients will be queried about symptoms and scanned for temperature.

 3. Family visits to our hospital remain canceled, but we will set up telephone visits to keep you and your loved ones engaged.